Foulness Island: Geography

 The island covers 9.195 sqmi bounded by its sea walls.
-Before 1847, tithes were payable in kind, but under the terms of the General Tithe Act of 1836, these were replaced by payments of money.
+Before 1847, tithes were payable in kind, but under the terms of the Tithe Act 1836, these were replaced by payments of money.
 The commutation commission, who were responsible for setting the level of payments, produced a details schedule and map in 1847, which provides a detailed land usage survey.
 At the time, the island included 425 acre of saltings, outside the sea wall.
 The 5885 acre inside the wall comprised 4554 acre of arable land, with pasture covering another 783 acre.
 338 acre were described as inland water, which was made up of ponds and drainage ditches, while buildings, roads, the sea walls, and some waste ground made up the remaining 222 acre.
 The arable land was used to grow cereal crops, namely wheat, oats and barley, and beans, white mustard and clover.

 Cheap imports of wheat from America caused widespread depression among agricultural communities in the 1870s, with much arable land reverting to rough pasture.
 However, a map attached to the report of the Royal Commission on Agriculture (Essex), which reported in 1894, shows that no land on the island reverted to pasture up to 1880, despite some 25% reverting in the neighbouring Rochford hundred.
 Great Burwood Farm had 47 acre of its 389 acre in use as pasture in 1858, which had dropped to just 12 acre in 1899.
 Land prices in the same period dropped dramatically, as the farm was bought for £11,165 in 1858 and sold for only £1,800 in 1899, losing 84% of its value.
 By the 1970s, the smaller farms had amalgamated into five large farming businesses.